Integralist/integralist.co.uk/content/posts/http-caching.md

 Caching is hard.
 Let's try and understand it a little better.

+> Note: some sections are purposefully brief.
+I'm not aiming to be a specification document.

 ## Caching at multiple layers

 Caching can occur at both a 'client' level and a 'cache proxy' level.